Wi-Fi: Interference

-However, multiple 2.4 GHz 802.11b and 802.11g access-points default to the same channel on initial startup, contributing to congestion on certain channels.
-Wi-Fi pollution, or an excessive number of access points in the area, can prevent access and interfere with other devices' use of other access points as well as with decreased signal-to-noise ratio (SNR) between access points.
+However, multiple 2.4 GHz 802.11b and 802.11g access points default to the same channel on initial startup, contributing to congestion on certain channels.
+Wi-Fi pollution, or an excessive number of access points in the area, can prevent access and interfere with other devices' use of other access points, as well as decreasing overall signal-to-noise ratio (SNR).
 These issues can become a problem in high-density areas, such as large apartment complexes or office buildings with multiple Wi-Fi access points.
+It is also an issue when municipalities or other large entities (such as universities) seek to provide large area coverage.

 Other devices use the 2.4 GHz band: microwave ovens, ISM band devices, security cameras, Zigbee devices, Bluetooth devices, video senders, cordless phones, baby monitors, and, in some countries, amateur radio, all of which can cause significant additional interference.
-It is also an issue when municipalities or other large entities (such as universities) seek to provide large area coverage.
 On some 5 GHz bands interference from radar systems can occur in some places.
-For base stations that support those bands they employ Dynamic Frequency Selection which listens for radar, and if it is found, it will not permit a network on that band.
+Access points that support those bands employ dynamic frequency selection, which listens for radar, and if detected, will not permit transmission on that band.

-These bands can be used by low power transmitters without a licence, and with few restrictions.
-However, while unintended interference is common, users that have been found to cause deliberate interference (particularly for attempting to locally monopolize these bands for commercial purposes) have been issued large fines.
+These bands can be used by low-power transmitters without a licence, and with few restrictions.
+However, while unintended interference is common, users who have been found to cause deliberate interference (particularly for attempting to locally monopolize these bands for commercial purposes) have been issued large fines.